Skip to main content

 Description: The Biden administration’s unlawful rewrite of Title IX will force schools—including the 11 located in Carroll Independent School District in Texas—to impose widespread harms on young people and deny free speech on campus.

-On April 19, the administration announced it would redefine “sex” in Title IX rules to include “gender identity,” requiring schools to ignore the biological distinction between male and female in favor of “an individual’s sense of their gender.”
+On April 19, the administration announced it would redefine “sex” in Title IX rules to include “gender identity,” requiring schools to ignore the biological distinction between male and female in favor of “an individual’s sense of their [sic] gender.”
 As ADF attorneys explain, the Department of Education’s fundamental and radical rewriting of federal law forces schools across the country to embrace a controversial gender ideology that harms children—including the very children it claims to help.
 Carroll Independent School District adopted a resolution denouncing the rule change, emphasizing that the rule could “jeopardiz[e] the safety and well-being of students.”

-“The Biden administration’s radical redefinition of ‘sex’ in Title IX upends our education system.
-Carroll Independent School District is right to seek to preserve safety and privacy for the girls—and all students—under its supervision,” said ADF Legal Counsel Mathew Hoffmann.
-“The administration continues to ignore biological reality, science, and common sense.
-This dangerous and unnecessary rule change will have devastating consequences for students, teachers, administrators, and families, and we urge the court to preserve Title IX as it has stood for decades—for the privacy, safety, and equal opportunities for all.”
+“Carroll Independent School District is right to seek to preserve safety and privacy for the girls—and all students—under its supervision,” said ADF Legal Counsel Mathew Hoffmann.
+“The Biden administration’s radical redefinition of ‘sex’ in Title IX upends our education system and ignores biological reality, science, and common sense.
+This dangerous and unnecessary rule change will have devastating consequences for students, teachers, administrators, and families.
+This court has joined other courts around the country in questioning the legality of the Biden administration’s attempt to undo the privacy, safety, and equal opportunities Title IX provides.”

-As ADF attorneys explain in the lawsuit, Carroll Independent School District v.
-United States Department of Education, schools will have to allow males who identify as female to enter girls’ private spaces like restrooms, locker rooms, and showers and—despite logically inconsistent disclaimers saying otherwise—to play on girls’ sports teams.
+As ADF attorneys explain in the lawsuit, schools will have to allow males who identify as female to enter girls’ private spaces like restrooms, locker rooms, and showers and—despite logically inconsistent disclaimers saying otherwise—to play on girls’ sports teams.
 The new rule also requires the school district to enforce policies restricting students’ and employees’ free-speech rights.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.